September 1, 2017

 Currently Russian customs authorities have a restriction on dutiable shipments sent to private individuals.
 What does this mean?
 Almost any product subject to tax and duties being sent to a private individual in Russia will be held and inspected by customs.
 This can take days and even weeks, where they are being looked at with extraordinary scrutiny in an effort to improve the accuracy of accompanying shipping documentation.
-Why?
-Foreign country, different laws.
+This is on top of the standard export process of RPL screening, which we cover in this blog post.
 Even after this process has taken place, there is still no guarantee that the package is going to be shipped out.
 In the event that it isn't shipped out, it will often be returned to sender, forcing the merchant to pay for the return shipping — expensive and not fun.

 - Do not ship anything that is automatically dutiable or needs to be declared.
 Here are a few USPS thoughts on their Russian country “conditions” help page.

-- Make sure you know the 6 digit HS number (Harmonized Tariff Schedule number) to speed things through customs.
+- Make sure you know the 10 digit HTS (Harmonized Tariff Schedule number) to speed things through customs.

 - Ensure the retail value is less than $100.00 USD (Standard insurance).

 - Do not include any prohibited items and it's best to eliminate any questionable items per the Russian Federation (e.g printed matter may be prohibited, which would require a more detailed inspection).

 - Send the package via USPS mail, which has simplified forms (but no tracking).

 We don't have a guaranteed solution for ensuring prompt accurate shipping to private individuals in Russia.

 If you sell on eBay and value your eBay ratings, really think twice.
 Same goes for any public marketplace allowing Russian buyers and has feedback forms.